Ak-vishwakarma-01/Task-Management-System/README.md

 # Task Management API

-This is a Task Management application built using reactjs , Node.js, Express, and MongoDB.
+the project Task Management application built using reactjs , Node.js, Express, and MongoDB.
 The API allows users to manage tasks, including creating, updating, deleting, and retrieving tasks.
 It also includes user authentication with JWT and provides routes for handling task-related operations.

 ## Deployed Application
 You can access the deployed project here: